vzcaffaro/programming-languages-2020/assignment-2.md

     is legal syntax, given that the expressions `e1, ... e4` are.

 - In the interpreter
     -  add a clause to the definition of `evalCBN` evaluating  if-then-else.
+[Hint: Use Haskell's native if-then-else to interpret your own if-then-else.]

     -  add a clause to the definition of `subst` that substitutes into `if e1 = e2 then e3 else e4` by substituting into the sub-terms `e1, ... e4`.